-Prerequisites: It is recommended that students achieve a C grade or higher in Year 10
+Prerequisites: It is recommended that students achieve a C grade or higher in Year 10English.
+Suggested Home Study: At least 3 hours per week.

-English.

 The English General course focuses on consolidating and refining the skills and knowledge needed by students to become competent, confident and engaged users of English in everyday, community, social, further education, training and workplace contexts.
 The course isdesigned to provide students with the skills to succeed in a wide range of post-secondary pathways by developing their language, literacy and literary skills.
 Students comprehend, analyse, interpret, evaluate and create analytical, imaginative, interpretive and persuasive texts in a range of written, oral, multimodal and digital forms.